rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 <!-- toc -->

-In the previous chapters, we saw how the [*Abstract Syntax Tree* (`AST`)][ast] is built with all `macros` expanded.
-We saw how doing that requires doing some name resolution to resolve imports and `macro` names.
+In the previous chapters, we saw how the [*Abstract Syntax Tree* (`AST`)][ast] is built with all macros expanded.
+We saw how doing that requires doing some name resolution to resolve imports and macro names.
 In this chapter, we show how this is actually done and more.

 [ast]: ./ast-validation.md

-In fact, we don't do full name resolution during `macro` expansion -- we only resolve imports and `macros` at that time.
+In fact, we don't do full name resolution during macro expansion -- we only resolve imports and macros at that time.
 This is required to know what to even expand.
-Later, after we have the whole `AST`, we do full name resolution to resolve all names in the crate.
+Later, after we have the whole AST, we do full name resolution to resolve all names in the crate.
 This happens in [`rustc_resolve::late`][late].
-Unlike during `macro` expansion, in this late expansion, we only need to try to resolve a name once, since no new names can be added.
+Unlike during macro expansion, in this late expansion, we only need to try to resolve a name once, since no new names can be added.
 If we fail to resolve a name, then it is a compiler error.

-Name resolution can be complex.
-There are different namespaces (e.g.
-`macros`, values, types, lifetimes), and names may be valid at different (nested) scopes.
+Name resolution is complex.
+There are different namespaces (e.g. macros, values, types, lifetimes), and names may be valid at different (nested) scopes.
 Also, different types of names can fail resolution differently, and failures can happen differently at different scopes.
-For example, in a module scope, failure means no unexpanded `macros` and no unresolved glob imports in that module.
+For example, in a module scope, failure means no unexpanded macros and no unresolved glob imports in that module.
 On the other hand, in a function body scope, failure requires that a name be absent from the block we are in, all outer scopes, and the global scope.